Here is part 3 of the We're Awakening/LOBH tag-team "Hello Hurricane" review. For Part 1, go here and for Part 2, go here.

 We're Awakening and Land of Broken Hearts Collab: "Hello Hurricane" Review Part 3

-Posted by Unknown at 7:30 AM
+Posted by Anonymous at 7:30 AM

 Labels: Exclusives, Reviews